dario-vega/timesten-operator-k8s-livelab/install-operator/install-operator.md

         Status: Downloaded newer image for container-registry.oracle.com/timesten/timesten:22.1.1.19.0
         d03a6e534e8bcce435b86795e8b3082487e5f18af64a522ebfbabff3baec321a

-3. Copy the TimesTen Operator files from the ttoper container to the recently created kube_files/deploy.
+3. Copy the TimesTen Operator files from the ttoper container to the recently created `kube_files/deploy`.
-In addition, copy the helm directory from the ttoper container.
+In addition, copy the `helm` directory from the ttoper container.
 ```

     <copy>